pachyderm/ambient-music-generation/README.md

 But pick the right ambient instrument and you might just have musical magic at your fingertips.

 Of course, you could automate this step but you’ll need to find a rich collection of open source software instruments.
 They’re out there, but if you have a Mac you already have a rich collection of software instruments in [Apple’s Logic Pro](https://www.apple.com/logic-pro/).
 That felt like the best place to start so I could try lots of iterations fast.
 If you don’t own Logic Pro you can install a 60 day trial version from [the Mac Store](https://apps.apple.com/us/app/logic-pro-x/id634148309?mt=12) that is fully featured and not crippleware.

 If you don’t want to use Logic Pro, there’s lots of amazing music creation software to choose from, like Abelton Live and Cuebase.
+You can also use Apple's free [Garageband](https://www.apple.com/mac/garageband/) by installing it from the app store.
 If you’re a musical magician then go wild and unleash your favorite software collection on those AI generated songs.

 But if you’re using Logic Pro like me, then you just import the MIDI and change out the instrument in the software track.